markomoev/project-manager/README.md

    ```

 3. **Build for production:**

    ```sh
    npm run build
    ```

+---

 ## Usage

-- Click "Add Project" to create a new project card.
+- Click **Add Project** to create a new project card.
 - Each card shows the project name, description, status, and a link.
-- Cards are stored in your browser’s localStorage.
+- Cards and project details are stored in your browser’s localStorage.
+- Click on project cards to open a detailed popup with options to edit or delete.

+---

-## Versions
+## Version History

+### v1.0

+- Basic project adding and listing functionality.

+### v1.1

+- Added project detail popup modal.

+### v1.2 (latest)

+- Improved popup buttons with cohesive, subtle styling aligned with overall design.
-- 1.0 - Functional project adding button with list for container
+- Unique, easily accessible delete button with larger icon.
-- 1.1 - View project details button (Popup for every project added)
+- Responsive button layouts for all screen sizes.
+- Enhanced editing experience with clear states and smooth interactions.

+---

+Let me know if you want me to save this as a markdown file or tweak it further!